-Audio: Depending on the sound and vibration settings, the pump generates a series of tones and vibrations.
+Audio: Depending on the sound and vibration settings, the pump beeps, vibrates in a continuous three-pulse-and-pause pattern or does both.

-To clear an alert, press $\checkmark$ and then make a selection.
+To clear an alert, press \checkmark and then make a selection.
 The pump beeps every 5 minutes or every 15 minutes, depending on the alert, until the alert is resolved.
 Some alerts will also escalate to a loud emergency siren after 10 minutes.